I’m not a huge fan of unsolicited advice, overthinking, defeatism, or mayonnaise. I wouldn’t have mentioned it if it wasn’t important.

-After a brief ten-year stint in New York as Director of Corporate Communications at a healthcare organization which ended unceremoniously via Blackberry, I returned to the West Coast and, ironically, to the non-profit sector, as Design and Information Technology Manager for BayBio, a biotechnology trade association in South San Francisco.
-As of this 2013 Holiday Season, I’m with Burstorm, a Bay Area startup which is changing the cloud computing landscape, building a revolutionary collaborative design tool enabling systems architects and integrators to prototype infrastructures, view economic impact and generate reports in real time via a web based drag-and-drop interface.
-It is very cool.
+After a brief ten-year stint in New York as Director of Corporate Communications at a healthcare organization which ended unceremoniously via Blackberry, I returned to the West Coast and, ironically, to the non-profit sector, as Design and Information Technology Manager for BayBio, a biotechnology trade association in South San Francisco, before joining Quaddra Software, a San Jose startup building a very cool storage analytics and management tool to make sense of unstructured data and enable hybrid cloud scenarios.

 I’ve devoted some time over the past couple of years to the Lean Startup Circle, a group dedicated to applying lean startup thinking and building lean startup leadership.
 If you’re interested in latest trends and schools of thought within the startup community, it might behoove you to grab yourself a copy of Eric Ries’ The Lean Startup.
 While you’re at it, check out the Lean Startup Circle – San Jose, Silicon Valley.
 Come on by if you’re in the neighborhood – we’d love to have you.